Nick Adderley: Misconduct, dismissal and criminal investigations

 A second criminal investigation against Adderley began in March 2024 when Staffordshire Police served Adderley and another officer with papers alleging fraud in relation to the maintenance of police vehicles during the period when Adderley was the Assistant Chief Constable.
 The IOPC investigation into these allegations was completed in December 2024 and the IOPC found there was "no case to answer" by Adderley.

 A report of June 2025, into Northamptonshire Police's handling of the death of Harry Dunn was critical of Adderley.
 On 19 June, Dunn's family submitted a formal complaint over Adderley's conduct for multiple failures, including giving inaccurate public statements about the legal immunity of Anne Sacoolas.

 Adderley was formally charged for offences of fraud and misrepresentation in a public office on 21 October 2025.
 The charges relate to the allegations that he lied over his military service and his education.
 The first court hearing was held at Westminster Magistrates' Court on 10 November 2025.
 The case was deemed to be too serious for the Magistrates' court, and Adderley was told to appear at Southwark Crown Court on 8 December 2025.
 Adderley was granted unconditional bail.

+At the hearing on 8 December 2025, a further charge of making a false witness statement was added to the indictment.
+This relates to an allegation that Adderley had, on 8 January 2020, given a witness statement in which he falsely claimed to have been a lieutenant commander in the Royal Navy.

+In June 2026, it was reported that his next court hearing had been deferred to September 2027 due to a "medical delay".